JackEdTaylor/LexOPS/README.md

 # LexOPS

 LexOPS is an R Shiny App for generating word stimuli, for use in Psychology experiments.
 It can generate stimuli for a factorial design specified by the user, controlling for selected lexical variables.
 It also has several features for visualising variables' distributions and relationships.
-The app has an inbuilt database of features for English words, but the user can also provide their own list of features, and/or for other languages.
+The app has an inbuilt database of features for English words, but the user can also provide their own list of features, for English words and/or for words in other languages.

 ## Run the Shiny App

 There are two main options for running LexOPS.

-### 1. Run Locally
+### 1. Run Locally (Recommended)

 This is the recommended method for running LexOPS.
-If you [have R installed](https://cloud.r-project.org/), you can run the latest version of LexOPS on your own computer with the `shiny` function, `runGitHub()`:
+If you [have R installed](https://cloud.r-project.org/), you can run the latest version of LexOPS on your own computer with the following R commands:

 ``` r
 install.packages("shiny")